 Industrial heritage site preps for the future

-Transforming the industrial heritage of this area into a tech campus, Arup has created an integrated engineering solution for the entire site, preserving the character of the protected warehouses.
-A key challenge has been facilitating the phased development of the site.
+Transforming the industrial heritage of this area into a tech campus, Arup created an integrated engineering solution for the entire site, preserving the character of the protected warehouses.
+Facilitating the phased development of the site was a key challenge.
 This included enabling works which began ahead of the appointment of the main contractor and separate new-build, pedestrian bridge and conservation works packages.

 Arup undertook a site investigation during the early-stage enabling works, including geotechnical, environmental and site infrastructure.
 We designed the secant piling of the basement perimeter wall and basement excavation; together with the design, procurement and supervision of a site investigation and remediation contract for the decontamination works.
 The Environmental Protection Agency (EPA) commended Arup on the effectiveness of the decontamination work.